thitipongroo/sentinel-iot-platform/docs/scaling.md

     replicas: 3
 ```

-- Each EMQX node handles ~1M connections
-- Built-in rule engine routes messages to Kafka or directly to consumers
-- Retained messages and sessions survive node failure
+Each EMQX node handles ~1M connections.
+Built-in rule engine routes messages to Kafka or directly to consumers.
+Retained messages and sessions survive node failure.

-**Alternative for smaller scale:** Mosquitto with a shared-nothing multi-broker topology using bridge replication.
+**Alternative for smaller scale:** Mosquitto with multi-broker bridge replication.

 ---